-engagement is sustainable engagement collected by

-Sustainable engagement

-Engagement: people are

-here, go the extra mile, and

-believe in the organisational

-goals and objectives, (ii) Enablement: the organisation provides the support employees need to do their work, and (iii) Energy: the organisation creates a healthy work environment, and supports employees physical, social, and emotional wellbeing.
+Our primary metric of employee engagement is sustainable engagement collected by anonymous employee surveys.
+Sustainable engagement focuses on three key areas; (i) Engagement: people are engaged, they are proud to work here, go the extra mile, and believe in the organisational goals and objectives, (ii) Enablement: the organisation provides the support employees need to do their work, and (iii) Energy: the organisation creates a healthy work environment, and supports employees physical, social, and emotional wellbeing.